Rights and Responsibilities

-The objective of these grievance procedures is to provide students affiliated with the Office of Accommodative Services with a fair and expeditious way to resolve a claimed grievance.
+The objective of these grievance procedures is to provide students affiliated with the Office of AccessABILITY Services with a fair and expeditious way to resolve a claimed grievance.
 This objective is pursued through the use of both informal communication and, if necessary, the formal grievance process.

-A grievance exists when there is a claimed violation, misinterpretation or inequitable application existing rules, procedures or regulations of the Office of Accommodative Services, or when there is a claimed failure to apply these rules, procedures or regulations.
+A grievance exists when there is a claimed violation, misinterpretation or inequitable application existing rules, procedures or regulations of the Office of AccessABILITY Services, or when there is a claimed failure to apply these rules, procedures or regulations.

 These grievance procedures do not apply to matters that are subject to review by other designated University personnel or hearing bodies (including without limitation sanctions for violations of the Code of Student Conduct, the Code of Ethics, or Athletics Department policies, codes, rules or regulations).

 If a student suspects that he/she has been discriminated against because of race, gender, color, religion, national origin, age, disability, sexual preference, veteran or marital status that a person has a right to seek to correct the perceived offence.
-In such cases, the Discrimination Grievance Procedures supplant the present Grievance Procedures for Students Affiliated with the Office of Accommodative Services.
+In such cases, the Discrimination Grievance Procedures supplant the present Grievance Procedures for Students Affiliated with the Office of AccessABILITY Services.
 Please see the Discrimination Grievance Procedure.